Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Introduction

-In this regard, we contribute to the literature on the use of cloud by identifying a specific channel through which cloud and ICTs differentially affect sales across firms of various sizes: the use of cloud software applications.
-This is consistent with the evidence that cloud technologies enable the use of other digital technologies \citep{mcelheranNBERAI,calvino2023AI}.
-Our findings contribute to the growing body of research on the role of cloud technologies in firm growth and the mechanisms through which this process unfolds.
-The extant literature has privileged an analysis of cloud technologies varying based on the age, rather than size, of firms: for instance, \citet{Destefano2023cloud} finds that cloud adoption boosts the growth of young firms, attributing this effect to a decline in IT investment per employee.
-Similarly, \citet{wangjincloud2024} shows that young firms disproportionately benefit from IT outsourcing, pointing to mechanisms that mitigate the effects of uncertainty.
-More broadly, our findings relate to the literature on ICT and firm growth, which generally suggests that larger firms benefit more from ICT diffusion.
-Looking specifically at the heterogeneous effect of ICTs across smaller and larger firms, \citet{brynjolfssonICTconc2023} finds that the impact of ICTs on firm size is more pronounced among larger firms, supporting the view that these technologies allow them to replicate business processes across additional production units, access new markets, and boost sales without a proportional increase in workforce.
-Likewise, \citet{babina2021} demonstrates that larger firms have ramped up their investments in AI over the past decade, facilitating their expansion into additional markets, a rationale that aligns with the findings of \citet{aghionfalling}.
+Our findings also add nuance to the literature on ICT and firm growth, which generally suggests that larger firms benefit more from ICT diffusion.
+Looking specifically at the heterogeneous effect of ICTs across smaller and larger firms, \citet{brynjolfssonICTconc2023} finds that the impact of ICTs on firm size is more pronounced among larger firms, supporting the view that these technologies allow them to replicate best practices across additional production units.
+Likewise, \citet{babina2021} shows that larger firms have ramped up their investments in AI over the past decade, facilitating growth and product innovation, a rationale that aligns with the findings of \citet{aghionfalling}.
 Finally, \citet{bessenindconc2020} shows that in IT-intensive industries, the largest firms experienced faster sales growth, and links the diffusion of IT proprietary assets with the increases in industry concentration. \citet{Lashkari2024} documents that larger French firms invest a higher share of their sales in IT.
-In this respect, our evidence supports the idea that not all ICTs have the same effects on firms.
-The distinctive characteristics of cloud technologies -- particularly their role in enabling software adoption crucial for organisational innovation necessary to scale up -- suggest that cloud may be an exception to the broader trend in ICT-driven firm growth.

-Our findings have significant policy implications in the current context of increasing trends in industry concentration at play in many countries \citep{gutierrez2017, bajgar2019, grullon2019, autor2020}.
-ICT diffusion policies that support the digital transition could worsen the current state of competition, if they fail to differentiate between small and large firms, as ICT adoption has been linked to increased industry concentration \citep{bessenindconc2020, bajgar2021, brynjolfssonICTconc2023, Lashkari2024}.
-However, our evidence suggests that smaller firms, which are generally less digitalised, have substantial untapped growth potential that could be unlocked through the broader diffusion of cloud technologies, thereby contributing to the mitigation of rising concentration.